About us

-Welcome to Henko Shift Circles (formerly Digital Leadership)
+Welcome to the LeanTech Circles (formerly Digital Leadership)

 The digital business landscape is evolving, and so are we.

-As digital transformation enters a new dimension and with the complex systemic disruption of AI, it's clear we're not just dealing with technologies anymore.
-We’re confronting deeply embedded ways of working, thinking, and leading.
+As digital transformation enters a new dimension and with the complex systemic disruption of AI, it's clear that the boundaries of business and technology are evaporating for Tech-enabled Businesses.

-To reflect this shift, we’re renaming the group from Digital Leadership to Henko Shift Circles.
-The name change is more than cosmetic: it signals a renewed focus on the collective, experimental, and deeply transformative work required to meet today’s complexity.
+To reflect this shift, we are partnering with the LeanTech Manifesto and renaming the group from Digital Leadership to the LeanTech Circles.
+The name change is more than cosmetic: it signals a renewed focus on the collective, experimental, and deeply transformative work required to meet today’s complexity, yet recognising how Lean principles are still relevant, even in today's modernity.

 Though the internet and software have shaped the last 30 years, the digital revolution is far from complete.
 Like past industrial revolutions, it takes decades for society and business to realign with the full spectrum of possibilities.
 Today, despite a proliferation of advanced technologies—from Cloud to AI—we still see major organisational inertia.
 That inertia will be fatal for some, but a breakthrough opportunity for others.

-Henko Shift Circles is a space for those building the future differently, the Business Shifters.
+The LeanTech Circles are a space for those building the future differently, the LeanTech Leaders.
 We explore how to integrate business and technology—not as silos, but as a fluid value-creating whole.
 Our work is grounded in rethinking the deep structures of leadership, strategy, operations, and flow.

 We host regular meetups, support practitioner exchanges, and are developing training experiences for those leading transformation.

-If you’re navigating or leading change—and especially if you feel the ground shifting—this is your space.
+If you are navigating or leading change—and especially if you feel the ground shifting—this is your space.
 Join the conversation.
 Share your experience.
 And if you’re ready to contribute more actively, reach out to be part of the steering circle.

 Let’s keep the momentum alive.
 The shift is already happening.